p-ferreira/data-science-studies/README.md

                 - Building and interpreting a boxplot, using quartiles
             - Dispersion measures
                 - Obtainment three important dispersion measures.
 The mean absolute deviation, the variance and the standard deviation.
+            - Descriptive analysis of The National Household Sample Survey - PNAD of 2015, that  investigates general characteristics of the population, education, work, income and others, which we could reveal some interesting information, including the following highlights:
+            - Income Density Inequality by States in Brazil
+            - In general women are more educated than men
+            - Women have lower income than men regardless of color
+            - White and yellow people income are considerably higher than black people
+            - Men have a substantially higher income than women, even though they have the same amount of years of study
+            - 99% of the Brazilian population in 2015 had a maximum income of R$ 15000
+            - In terms of income, in 2015, the vast majority of the Brazilian population fell into category E (maximum 2 minimum wages)